mikerenfro/ou-vrp-2024-ci-landscape/ci-landscape-the-stuff.markdown

 ::: {.column width=60%}
 #### Now
-- Three degrees from the now-R2 university (1995, 1998, 2018)
+- Three ME degrees from the now-R2 university (1995, 1998, 2018)
-- Mostly-solo practitioner of all things RCD at the same university (2017--)
+- Mostly-solo practitioner of all things RCD at the same university (2000--2017, 2017--)
-- Perpetually online member of multiple RCD organizations (2019--)
+- Perpetually online member of multiple RCD organizations (2018--)
 - Member of Campus Champions Leadership Team (2022--)
 - Compulsive advice-giver
 :::